 Sagging Gutter Protection Systems

 Most homeowners choose to entrust the installation of their gutter guards to a professional.
 However, not all gutter hood installers are reputable.
 Partnering with a rookie gutter replacement contractor can have catastrophic results.
-If the home gutter system installers don’t use a level to verify the correct slope of the gutter installation, the gutters can hold water.
+If the home gutter system installers don’t use a level to verify the correct slope of the gutter installation, they can hold water.
 If this problem is not corrected, the gutters will eventually overflow which can cause rainwater to enter a home’s basement.

-Too Small Of A Gutter Drainage System
+Too Small Of A Drainage System Results In Gutter Leaks